The amount of the entrance fee depends on the year the student enters. You can find the itemised details on the School fees page.

 Students learn French between Primary 6 and Secondary 2.
 In Secondary 3 they can choose to continue learning French.

 4 out of 5 students decide to pursue the International Baccalaureate programme, with a pass rate of 98%.On average, our students reach a score of 4 points above the world average.
 Also, more than 87% of our IB students receive a bilingual diploma.
 To achieve this, they have to study 2 languages at the first level language criteria or 1 language as the first level language and at least one other subject as a second language.
 In addition, some of our students choose to take English as their first language and French as their second language.
 Although this combination (along with their native Spanish) characterises these students as trilingual, it excludes them from the bilingual percentage mentioned above (otherwise the figure will be more than 98%).

 On average there are about 20 students per classroom.
 This number can go down to about 10 to 12 students per class in the IB courses.

 Markham College is a secular school.
 The religion course is offered but is not mandatory.

 We have agreements with several local and foreign universities.
 Likewise, as a result of the excellent performance that our graduates regularly have, we have preferential income in some local universities.
 During the year we hold several university fairs so that students can learn about opportunities in national and international universities.
 Most of the years, universities from Peru, United Kingdom, United States, Canada and Australia participate, amongst others.
 We also invite representatives of the universities to visit the school and talk with the students (and their parents) about the opportunities they can offer them.
-You can read more about the activities of our Upper School pastoral service.
+You can read more about the activities of our Secondary pastoral service.